reality/alsuti/README.md

 To set up the client:

 1. Ensure you have scrot and xclip installed.
-2. Add ```PATH="$PATH:$HOME/alsuti/bin"``` to your ~/.bashrc, adding the relative path to the alsuti folder.
+2. Add ```PATH="$PATH:$HOME/alsuti/bin"``` to your ~/.bashrc, motifying it to include the relative path to the alsuti folder.
 3. Then you can run alsuti whateveryouwanttoupload.gif or scroti (also supports additional scrot flags e.g. scroti -d 5)

 Note: if you use fish, you can add the bin folder to your path instead by doing: ```set -gx PATH ~/alsuti/bin $PATH```

 ## Firefox

 The firefox plugin allows you to easily rehost images on an alsuti instance and then share the link.
-This is useful for sharing images which are transient, or behind login-walls to your friends.
-You can simply right click an image, and then click 'Upload to Alsuti,' and the link will be copied to your clipboard.
+This is useful for sharing images which are transient, or behind login-walls to your friends (or enemies).
+You can just go ahead and right click an image, and then click 'Upload to Alsuti,' and the link will be copied to your clipboard.

 ![Firefox Addon Screenshot](http://reality.rehab/al/VyFaTRiox.png)